Maestro-111/movies-search-system/README.md

 python manage.py migrate
 ```

 4) Finally, we populate the database.
-Deactivate current venv, go to populate_database and activate its venv.
+Deactivate current venv, go to populate_database module and activate its venv.

 ```
 deactivate